Misconception: Halal meat uses an inhumane slaughter method

 in Europe and North America involves stunning of the animal

-to render them unconcious, then they are hung upside down to
+to render them unconscious, then they are hung upside down

 the aforementioned method would pass the criteria given in

-In addition, it should be noted that similar methods of
+(with or without prior stunning), it should be noted that

-slaughter would also be acceptable, for example the Jewish
+similar methods of slaughter would also be acceptable, for

 Today, the good things have been